liferay/liferay-frontend-projects/packages/liferay-theme-tasks/README.md

 # Liferay Theme Tasks

-> The liferay-theme-tasks module is inteded for use with the yeoman generator for [Liferay themes](https://github.com/natecavanaugh/generator-liferay-theme).
+> The liferay-theme-tasks module is intended for use with the yeoman generator for [Liferay themes](https://github.com/natecavanaugh/generator-liferay-theme).

 ## Available tasks: